MRVNY/ProjectGI/server/website.md

 And that's all, thanks for completing our experiment!

 # Personal data
-Before continuing to the experiment, please tell you something about yourself:
+Before you go, please tell us something about yourself:
 * Age (range)
 * Gender
 * Education